-QISD has given students the opportunity to earn over 3000 collective college hours over the past six years due to a partnership with Paris Junior College.
+QISD has given students the opportunity to earn over 4000 collective college hours over the past seven years due to a partnership with Paris Junior College.
 Qualifying FHS students can earn from 12 to 60 college credit hours during their junior and senior years in high school, with some even earning an Associates degree before high school graduation.
 QISD offers this program at no cost to the student, including books, transportation, fees, and tuition.
 To date, we have had 59 students graduate with full degrees in the past three years.

 Counselors will meet with qualifying students in the spring semester of each year to discuss requirements and expectations.
 Those selected to participate will be given the TSI (Texas Success Initiative) exam, and those who pass the required sections will be enrolled in the program.

 1. An 80 or higher average in Math and Science for the current and preceding school years,

 2. Passing scores on English I, English II, and Algebra I STAAR EOC exams on the first attempt,

 If you have questions about the program, please contact your child's counselor.

 AS PER ADMINISTRATIVE RULE CHANGES IN MAY, NO STUDENT WILL BE ALLOWED TO TRANSPORT HIM/HERSELF TO PJC BEGINNING FALL OF 2017.
 Students who miss the PJC bus must have a parent/guardian contact Mr. Merkel, then take them to PJC or have the student remain on campus during periods 1-3.

 All students must maintain a minimum of a B in each course taken in the Dual Credit program.
 If a student earns a C, he/she will be placed on academic probation for the next semester.
 If another grade of C is earned in that probationary semester, he/she will be removed from the program at the end of that semester.